-While that was a long time ago, back when borders were more permeable and travel a little safer, I still think that moving to another country isn't only for those with a degree and five years experience.
+While that was a long time ago, back when borders were more permeable and travel a little safer, I still think that moving to another country isn't only for those with a degree and five years of relavant work experience.

 I think anyone who wants to do it, can.
 It might take a little more planning and time and determination on your part, but if you really want to move overseas, you should.

-Some visas and work permits take a while to process so you either need to be patient or look at obtaining a visitor visa then approach the application from within the country.
+Some visas and work permits take a while to process.
+If you don't want to wait at home, you may have the option of obtaining a visitor visa and, after you've moved, applying for work from within your new country.

-Just be aware that some visas require the applicant to be in their home country in order to process.
-Know the rules of the particular country you want to move to before you decide how to get there.
+Just be aware that some visas require the applicant to be in their home country during processing.

-While online postings are a great way to see what kind of jobs are available in the country you'd like to move to, it's not a good idea to accept a job without first researching it thoroughly and/or seeing the company in person.
-Some work permits will be tied to a particular job while others will allow you to move from job to job as needed.
-A good place to start is to find out which area of the country and which industry needs workers the most.
+While online postings are a great way to see what kinds of jobs are available in the country you'd like to move to, it's not a good idea to accept a job without first researching it thoroughly and/or visiting the company in person.
+Some work permits may be tied to a particular job, while others allow you to move from job to job as needed.
+A good place to start is to find out which area of the country, and which industry, needs workers the most.
 For example, Canada may be your destination, but not all provinces are looking for workers.
 You may land in Ontario only to find the work is in three provinces over.

-Most importantly, know how much you'll be paying for rent, food and transportation.
-Check local rental ads, ask on forums about food costs and go to city websites to assess costs of getting around town.
-Also check out health care costs and whether you qualify for health care coverage or if you have to purchase your own insurance.
-Most industrialized countries outside the US cover the cost of health care.
+Most importantly, know how much you'll be paying for rent, food, and transportation.
+Check local rental ads, ask on forums about food costs, and go to city websites to learn about costs of getting around town.
+Also, check out health care costs and whether you qualify for health care coverage or if you have to purchase your own insurance.
+Most industrialized countries outside the U.S. cover the cost of health care.